 - In a pot place the oil and cook the onion till translucent.

-- Pour in the vegetable or beef stock and place the bay leaves.
+- Pour in the beef stock and place the bay leaves.

 - Add in the tiny cubed potato, tomato, tomato paste along with shredded beets, cabbage, carrots and sugar.